Second bounded cohomology of groups acting on $1$-manifolds and applications to spectrum problems: The group and algebraic irrational stable commutator length

-\section{The group $T_{\tau}$ and algebraic irrational stable commutator length}
+\section{The group $T_{\tau}$ and algebraic irrational \\ stable commutator length}

 Let $\tau := \frac{\sqrt{5} - 1}{2}$ be the small golden ratio.
-In \cite{cleary}, the author defines the \emph{golden ratio Thompson group} $F_\tau$ as the group of orientation-preserving piecewise linear homeomorphisms $g$ of $[0, 1]$ such that the following two properties are satisfied: \begin{enumerate} \item $g$ has finitely many breakpoints, all of which lie in $\mathbf{Z}[\tau]$; \item The slope of $g$, whenever it is defined, is a power of $\tau$. \end{enumerate}
+In \cite{cleary}, the author defines the \emph{golden ratio Thompson group} $F_\tau$ as the group of orientation-preserving piecewise linear homeomorphisms $g$ of $[0, 1]$ such that the following two properties are satisfied: \begin{enumerate} \item $g$ has finitely many breakpoints, all of which lie in $\mathbf{Z}[\tau]$; \item The derivatives, whenever they exist, are integer powers of $\tau$. \end{enumerate}

 Note that it automatically follows that $F_\tau$ preserves $\mathbf{Z}[\tau] \cap [0, 1]$.
 This is the analogous definition as Thompson's group $F$, where $\tau$ plays the role of $\frac{1}{2}$.
 This group was studied combinatorially via tree diagrams in \cite{burilloF}.
-The group action on the interval corresponding to the tree diagrams defined in \cite{burilloF} coincides with the above action. \\
+The group action on the interval corresponding to the tree diagrams defined in \cite{burilloF} coincides with the above action.

 We consider the following ``circle" analogue of the group $F_\tau$.

 \begin{definition} Define the \emph{golden ratio Thompson group} $T_\tau$ as the group of orientation-preserving piecewise linear homeomorphisms $g$ of $\mathbf{S}^1 = \mathbf{R}/\mathbf{Z}$ such that the following three properties are satisfied: